 First, it is important to take your baby to the optometrist at around 6 months for their first eye examination to check for any early problems with vision and to get them dealt with quickly.
 Unless there are pressing issues, the next exam doesn’t need to be until about the age of 3 and then again before they enter school.

-Whether it be sports or otherwise, if your child has some form of vision impairment, they should be protecting their eyes by wearing glasses, prescription sports goggles, or contacts, so long as they have been appropriately prescribed by an optometrist.
-Not doing so puts their eyes at a greater risk they longer they go without protection.
+Whether it be sports or otherwise if your child has some form of vision impairment, they should be protecting their eyes by wearing glasses, prescription sports goggles, or contacts, so long as they have been appropriately prescribed by an optometrist.
+Not doing so puts their eyes at greater risk the longer they go without protection.

 Finally, don’t simply believe they will be all right in the long run if something is amiss.
 Untreated vision impairment can have dangerous results down the road.
 “Well maybe it will fix itself in a bit,” is a dangerous way of thinking that will lead to larger complications later on.
 Spending a bit of money early will save you a lot of money in the long run.
 Be wary for the sake of your child’s future, this is the only one they have.
 “Vision For Life” starts early.